 ‘I hate this so much,’ I softly spoke to myself, walking up to my white vanity.
 My red manicured fingers caressed the table top that was filled with different perfumes and jewellery stands.
 My eyes made their way up to the mirror.
 I sighed again, looking at my dull brown hair, completely unsure of what I could do.
 I sat down playing with my hair, as I swayed myself slowly around the chair.
 I really do hate these types of galas.
 It was nothing but a waste of my time, then again I had nothing to do tonight, no friends to go to, no one to talk to.
 Might as well go in and see what scandal will arise this time.

 I continued getting ready, settling for a soft glam look to go with my classic, deep crimson red dress.
 It was simple yet beautiful, especially with the off the shoulder sweetheart neckline and the ruched waist that extended into a split down my legs (which accentuated them beautifully whilst hugging me just right) and a satin finish.
 It was breath-taking, if I do say so myself.

 I finished up my look with a sparkling diamond-encrusted choker and deep red satin laced heels to match the dress.
 I quickly curled my hair into soft waves, which gracefully framed my face.
 I styled it so a part of the hairs would be tucked behind my ear and the other side to descend in front of me.
 Once I deemed myself decent enough for the paparazzi cameras, I began my journey.

 Just as I walked out the door, I turned on my phone.
 A wave of aggressive notifications came one after another.
 Multiple miss calls from my monster-in-law, and a miserly text message from Night stating how he’ll meet me at the gala - the husband of the year.
-I already had my suspicions since he wasn’t home since his 10 am meeting.
-Being the smart girl I am, I already booked my ride.
-He wasn’t going to ruin my evening again.
+I already knew he wouldn't enter with me, but I had at least a shrivel of hope this time he would.